gpstar81/GPStar-proton-pack/PACK.md

 # Proton Pack Setup

 This guide begins with some explanations for common items you will encounter during the upgrade process.
 Note that if the wand electronics will be replaced it will be necessary to upgrade the hose and conductors between the pack and wand.
-This exercise is left to individual preferences on connectors and style of replacement, though you will need 4 conductors at a minimum (+5V, Ground, and TX/RX for communications.
+This exercise is left to individual preferences on connectors and style of replacement, though you will need 4 conductors at a minimum (+5V, Ground, and TX/RX for communications).

 ## Component Reference